Leo2024Git/BSAD482L/README.md

  ![Alt Text](https://snipboard.io/vWInwu.jpg)

- # Total Bed Shelters
+ #### Total Bed Shelters
  The graph highlights the vast disparities in shelter bed availability across Canada, with Ontario having a substantially larger capacity than other provinces, particularly the Atlantic provinces and territories.
 This likely reflects a combination of factors, including population size, homelessness rates, and resource allocation.

 ## statistical-analysis
-Your contributing guidelines here.
+Our correlation analysis explored the relationships between shelter capacity and homelessness across Canadian regions, yielding valuable insights into resource allocation patterns and potential gaps in the shelter system.

 ## model-explanation